Programs and Events

 The Philosophy Club meets regularly for scheduled, student lead events, from September through April.
 The Club holds its own events, outings, and discussions over and above department scheduled events.

 Contact Meghan Cooney (mcooney2) or Kevin Brien (kbrien2) to be placed in regular contact.
 Membership carries no obligation and is open to all WC students regardless of major.

 Senior Thesis Becomes an Intellectual Odyssey

-Senior philosophy major Patrick Cannon is writing his thesis on “The Neural Basis of Spiritual Experience.”
-Meets Noam Chomsky and Huston SmithResearching his nearly 80 page thesis on possible neurological basis of mystical and spiritual experiences across religions and cultures involved in-person interviews with Huston Smith, the comparative religion scholar of public television fame.
-Recently he spoke with Noam Chomsky, noted MIT linguist and public activist (see photo).
+Senior philosophy major Patrick Cannon ’12 wrote his thesis on “The Neural Basis of Spiritual Experience.”
+In the process he interviewed Noam Chomsky and Huston Smith.Researching his nearly 80 page thesis on possible neurological basis of mystical experiences across cultures involved in-person interviews with Huston Smith, the comparative religion scholar of public television fame.
+He also spoke at length with Noam Chomsky, noted MIT linguist and public activist.

-Events are open to the College community and public.
+Events are open to the WC community and public.

 Scholar’s Insights on Dead Sea Scrolls

 The talk was co-sponsored by the Department of History, the Department of Philosophy and Religion, and the Institute for Religion, Politics & Culture.